icerpc/icerpc-docs/pages/getting-started/raising-the-bar/modular-rpc-for-quic.md

 over time QUIC will become the dominant transport protocol for RPC frameworks.

 IceRPC is a new RPC framework built from the ground-up to take full advantage of QUIC, with support for bidirectional streaming.
-It is the very first RPC framework of the QUIC era:
+It is the first RPC framework of the QUIC era:

 ```mermaid
 timeline